-Concentration Course Number Course Name Term(s) Offered The study of Web Science gives students insights into understanding what the web is and how to engineer its future and ensure its social benefit.
-The new Web Science Focus Track contains courses focused on one of the most powerful research, social and commercial technologies of our time.
-The leader of the Focus Track is Dr. James Hendler, an international renowned figure in Web research and one of the pioneers of the Semant Web.
-Along with colleague Dr. Deborah McGuinness, Dr. Hendler is workin on research to advance scientific discovery and innovation by enabling rap and easy collaboration between scientists, educators, students, polio makers, and even "citizen scientists" around the world wide web.
-They have created an innovative set of courses that focus on new trends in eScient and new technologies for the World Wide Web.
-IT professionals who complete this Focus Track can apply their knowledge careers in web-based businesses, web-based startup companies, or playing the role of innovators in their organizations' use of the web.
-COMM-4470 Information Design Fall WEB SCIENCE COMM-4580 Advertising and Culture Spring term - even numbered years ADVISOR: JIM HENDLER COMM-4690 Interface Design: Hypermedia Theory and Application Spring term - even numbered years COMM-6510 Communication Theory & Practice Fall COMM-6880 Interactive Data Visualization Summer CSCI-4220 Network Programming Fall CSCI-6510 Distributed Systems and Algorithms Fall ITWS-6400 X-Informatics Spring MGMT-6720 Internet Marketing Spring If only two of the above were chosen, select one more of the following courses: CSCI-6100 Machine Learning from Data Fall CSCI-6340 Ontologies Fall ITWS-6350 Data Science Fall ITWS-6600 Data Analytics Fall/Spring
+Concentration Course Number Course Name Term(s) Offered The study of Web Science gives students insights into understanding what the Web is and how to engineer its future and ensure its social benefit.
+The new web science Focus Track contains courses focused on one of the most powerful research, social, and commercial technologies of our time.
+The leader of the focus track is Dr. James Hendler, an internationally renowned figure in Web research and one of the pioneers of the Semantic Web.
+Along with colleague Dr. Deborah McGuinness, Dr. Hendler is working on research to advance scientific discovery and innovation by enabling rapid and easy collaboration between scientists, educators, students, policy makers, and even "citizen scientists" around the world wide web.
+They have created an innovative set of courses that focus on new trends in eScience and new technologies for the World Wide Web.
+IT professionals who complete this focus track can apply their knowledge to careers in web-based businesses, web-based startup companies, or be innovators in their organizations' use of the web.
+Select two or three of the following courses: WEB SCIENCE ADVISOR: JIM HENDLER COMM-4470 Information Design Spring COMM-4580 Advertising and Culture Fall/Spring COMM-4690 Interface Design: Hypermedia Theory and Application Spring COMM-6880 Interactive Data Visualization Summer CSCI-4220 Network Programming Fall CSCI-6510 Distributed Algorithms and Systems Fall/Spring ITWS-6400 X-Informatics Spring MGMT-6720 Internet Marketing Spring If only two of the above were chosen, select one more of the following courses: CSCI-6100 Machine Learning from Data Fall CSCI-6340 Ontologies Fall - even numbered years ITWS-6350 Data Science Fall ITWS-6600 Data Analytics Fall/Spring

-Admissions Requirements
+Admissions Requirements - Traditional Application Route